CrowdStrike/falcon-helm/README.md

 helm uninstall falcon-helm
 ```

-### Uninstalling with Make from the Git Repository:
+### Uninstalling with Make from the Git Repository

 ```
 make helm-uninstall